 Most tenants rent from a buy to let landlord or letting agent.
 This means they’re tenants in the private rented sector.

-The number of households occupied by private renters in England rose from just over 2 million households in 2000 to 4.55 million households in 2019.¹
+The number of households occupied by private renters in England rose.
+It went from over 2 million households in 2000 to 4.55 million households in 2019.¹

-Usually a landlord will own a property and either deal with tenants directly or hire a letting agent to manage the tenancy for them.
+Often landlords will own a property and deal with tenants directly.
+Or hire a letting agent to manage the tenancy for them.

 Your rights and responsibilities as a private tenant